cmayer/MitoGeneExtractor/README.md

  Specifies the fasta file containing the amino acid reference sequences.
 This file can contain one or multiple reference sequences.
 All input nucleotide sequences are aligned against all references.
 Hits with a score higher than the minimum are considered.
 If a sequence matches multiple reference genes/variants, the sequence will be assigned to the reference for which the alignment score is higher or to both if the scores are equal.

 **-o <string>,  -- <string> (required)**
- Base name of alignment output file(s).
-The final output file name will be: BaseName + sequenceNameOfRefernce + .fas
+Specifies the base name of alignment output file(s).
+Aligned input sequences are written to a file with the name: BaseName + sequenceNameOfRefernce + .fas for each reference sequence.

 **-V <string>,  --vulgar_file <string>**
  Specifies the name of Exonerate vulgar file.
 If the specified file exists, it will be used for the analysis.
 If it does not exist MitoGeneExtractor will run Exonerate in order to create the file with this name.
 The created file will then be used to proceed.
 If no file is specified with this option, a temporary file called tmp-vulgar.txt will be created and removed after the program run.
 In this case a warning will be printed to the console.